TheLord45/tpanel/README.md

 # TPanel
-**TPanel** is an emulation of some AMX G4 touch panels.
+**TPanel** is an implementation of some AMX G4/G5 touch panels.
 The panels used to verify the communication protocol and the behavior were an *AMX MVP-5200i* an *AMX NXD-700Vi* and an *MST-701*.

 **TPanel** was designed for *NIX desktops (Linux, BSD, …) as well as Android and IOS operating systems.
 To create an executable for Android a special shell script exists.
 It sets all dependencies and starts _cmake_ with all necessary parameters.

 > **Hint**: With version 1.4 of **TPanel** the support for Qt 5.x was canceled.
 Now you must use Qt 6.x for all operating systems!

 The software uses internally the [Skia](https://skia.org) library for drawing all objects and the [Qt](https://doc.qt.io/) framework to display the objects and handle widgets. **TPanel** is written in C++.
 This makes it especially on mobile platforms fast and reliable.
 It has the advantage to not drain the battery of any mobile device while running as fast as possible.
 Compared to commercial products the battery lasts up to 10 times longer.

 # Full documentation
 Look at the full documentation in this repository.
 You'll find the [reference manual](https://github.com/TheLord45/tpanel/tree/main/documentation) in three different formats:

 * [PDF](https://github.com/TheLord45/tpanel/blob/main/documentation/ReferenceGuide.pdf)
 * [ODT](https://github.com/TheLord45/tpanel/blob/main/documentation/ReferenceGuide.odt)
 * [HTML](https://github.com/TheLord45/tpanel/blob/main/documentation/ReferenceGuide.html)